JGpGH/static-web-server-modded/README.md

 </div>

 ## Overview

+I forked this to play around mostly and add my auth service instead of basic_auth.<br>
+If whoever read this is an actual contributor/author: Thank you!
+Great Job!

 **Static Web Server** (or **`SWS`** abbreviated) is a tiny and fast production-ready web server suitable to serve static web files or assets.